matuzalemmuller/sistemas-multiagentes/jpn_auction-assignment2/jaca/README.md

 ## Japanese Auction using Jason

-Implementation of japanese auction using Agents, Artifacts and Organization.
+Implementation of japanese auction using Agents and Artifacts.

 ### Requirements